Take a break from the stress of the season by booking a trip to some of Europe’s famous Christmas markets this year.

 Festive Chester short break

-Combine a festive short break with a touch of shopping at the Christmas markets in the beautiful city of Chester.
+Combine a festive short break with a touch of shopping at the Christmas market in the Town Hall Square, Northgate Street, in historic Chester.

 Regarded as one of the best Christmas markets in the UK, you are guaranteed to find something for everyone at one of the 70 traditional wooden chalets surrounding the sparkling Christmas tree.